 Geometry is a course that explores properties, measurements, and relationships of points, lines, surfaces, and solids in space.
-Students integrate their extensive knowledge of Algebra 1 with Euclidian geometry concepts to solve real world problems.
-It is a year-long course and meets for 45 minutes each day.
+Students integrate technology and knowledge of Algebra 1 with Euclidean geometry concepts to solve real world problems.

 Compute with fractions, decimals, percentages, and solve allied health applications; convert within and between metric, household and apothecary systems; read and interpret allied health graphs, labels and forms; calculate and apply statistical concepts; solve problems involving scientific notation.

 Solve applications in technology and geometry; convert within and between metric and English systems of measurement; read and interpret measurement tools and gauges; simplify algebraic expressions, solve linear equations and graph linear equations.